 202 Board of Directors Members

-If the board is unable to fill a vacancy by appointment within 30 days after the vacancy occurs, the board secretary will call a special election to be held no sooner than 60 days and not later than 70 days after the vacancy occurred.
+If the board is unable to fill a vacancy by appointment within 30 days after the vacancy occurs or if a valid petition is submitted, the board secretary will call a special election to be held no sooner than 60 days and not later than 70 days after the vacancy occurred.
 A board member elected at the special election will serve the remaining portion of the unexpired term.

 Legal Reference: Good v.
 Crouch, 397 N.W.2d 757 (Iowa 1986).